 The Company determined that the transaction price under the Richter Development and Commercialization Agreement totaled \$50.0 million, consisting of the upfront payment of \$40.0 million received on March 31, 2020 and a \$10.0 million regulatory milestone payment received in April 2020.
 No other regulatory milestones, sales-related milestones, or royalties on net sales following regulatory approval were included in the transaction price given the substantial uncertainty related to their achievement.
 The Company concluded that Richter represented a customer and applied relevant guidance from ASC 606, Revenue from Contracts with Customers.
 The Company identified one material combined performance obligation to grant a license to Richter to certain of its intellectual property and to deliver certain clinical and regulatory data packages for relugolix combination tablet, the drug used for both potential indications of uterine fibroids and endometriosis.
 The Company determined that its grant of a license to Richter to certain of its intellectual property was not distinct from the delivery of certain clinical and regulatory data packages pertaining to relugolix combination tablet.
 In evaluating the appropriate measure for the Company's performance under the combined performance obligation, the Company determined that revenues should be recognized as data packages are delivered to Richter based on the relative value of the data packages delivered to date compared to the totality of the data packages it is obligated to deliver under the Richter Development and Commercialization Agreement.
 The Company evaluates the measure of progress each reporting period and, if necessary, adjusts the measure of performance and related revenue recognition.
-Based upon the Company's assessment of its progress toward delivering relugolix combination tablet clinical and regulatory data packages to Richter, the Company concluded that during the three months ended June 30, 2020, it satisfied approximately two-thirds of the combined performance obligation and recognized \$33.3 million of the transaction price as Richter license and milestone revenue during the three months ended June 30, 2021 and is expected to be recognized as Richter license and milestone revenue during the three months ending September 30, 2021 when the Company expects to deliver the remaining substantive relugolix combination tablet data packages to Richter.
-No Richter license and milestone revenue was recorded in the three months ended June 30, 2021.
+Based upon the Company's assessment of its progress toward delivering relugolix combination tablet clinical and regulatory data packages to Richter, the Company concluded that during the six months ended September 30, 2020, it satisfied approximately two-thirds of the combined performance obligation and recognized \$33.3 million of the transaction price as Richter license and milestone revenue during the six months ended September 30, 2020.
+There was no such revenue in the three months ended September 30, 2020.
+The Company recognized the remaining \$16.7 million of the transaction price as Richter license and milestone revenue during the three and six months ended September 30, 2021, as the Company completed delivery of the remaining substantive relugolix combination tablet data packages to Richter.